dekpo/PowerBI-Organization-Password-Filter/README.md

 - **Data protection**: Blocks all data access until a valid password is entered
 - **Clean UI**: Power BI default title is hidden, showing only your custom title
 - **User-friendly messages**: Displays custom error and success messages below the password field
+- **Button visibility control**: Optional PasswordValid column support for conditional button visibility (NEW in v1.0.4.0)

 ### ⚠️ Limitations